liam-wiltshire/talks/hackthesystem/content.md

 ???

-- Doesn't have to be login data
+- Data is valuable - this doesn't have to be login data.
+- You might think the data you have isn't worthwhile, but what if that data was combined with other sources?
     - Imagine you had a service that allowed you to send yourself birthday reminders
         - Those dates might be 'memorable details' associated with that email address on another system (or a PIN number etc)

 ---